RikoDust/Presentation/README.md

 - 👀 I’m interested in programmation
 - 🌱 I’m currently a student at Openclassrooms - Intégrateur web
 - 📫 How to reach me : www.linkedin.com/in/emeric-pataut
+- 📖 Amateur creator of stories and interactive games ➡️

 <!---
 RikoDust/RikoDust is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.